avantikalal/covid-gene-expression/report/paper.md

 In order to understand and detect key regulators playing a role during infection, we applied two different approaches: the first aimed at finding genes promoted by transposable elements (TEs), whereas the second focused on inferring regulatory motifs by modeling transcript isoform expression changes as a function of motif activity and the regulatory binding sites located within the promoter regions and the 3' UTRs of transcripts, respectively.

-**TE analysis**
+*TE analysis*

 TEs are DNA sequences that are able to move throughout the genome.
-The human genome is composed of nearly 50% of TEs [@Lander2001-aa], and while most of them are no longer able to transpose, LINE-1 and Alu elements are still active [@Brouha2003-fr][@Deininger2002-rw].
-Cross-talk between exogenous viruses and TEs, especially endogenous retroviruses, through common regulatory pathways has been described in many model species [@Broecker2019-ke][@Ito2013-jj][@Miesen2016-kj].
+The human genome is composed of nearly 50% of TEs [@Lander2001-aa], and while most of them are no longer able to transpose, LINE-1 and Alu elements are still active [@Brouha2003-fr; @Deininger2002-rw].
+Cross-talk between exogenous viruses and TEs, especially endogenous retroviruses, through common regulatory pathways has been described in many model species [@Broecker2019-ke; @Ito2013-jj; @Miesen2016-kj].
 A recent study has shown that upon viral infection, early TE upregulation is observed, independently of the virus type [@Macchietto2020-xs].
 The authors suggest such upregulation might elicit the immune system at an early stage of infection.
 Hence, in order to fully understand the impact of SARS-CoV-2 infection of human cells, we searched for differences in TE expression using two different available tools, TEtools [@Lerat2017-dg], and TEtranscripts [@Jin2015-za].
 We are currently computing the TE expression differences between controls and infected cells from [@Blanco-Melo2020-ep].

-**Analysis of regulation of gene expression**
+*Analysis of regulation of gene expression*

 Activities of regulators that can explain genome-wide expression changes observed upon viral infection were inferred by modelling them as a function of regulator binding sites in promoter regions and 3' UTRs, respectively, and the (unknown) activities of the regulators [@Balwierz2014-og].

-In both NHBE and A549 cells, among the motifs that are most significantly changing in activity upon infection with the SARS-CoV-2 virus are the interferon-regulatory factors (IRFs), which play critical roles in the cellular immune response to virus infection [@Chiang2018-zr][@Zhao2015-as].
+In both NHBE and A549 cells, among the motifs that are most significantly changing in activity upon infection with the SARS-CoV-2 virus are the interferon-regulatory factors (IRFs), which play critical roles in the cellular immune response to virus infection [@Chiang2018-zr; @Zhao2015-as].
 The IRF motif activities are significantly higher compared to uninfected cells reflecting that the virus causes genome-scale upregulation of IFN-stimulated genes (ISGs).
 Similarly to IRFs, also the RELA transcriptional regulator exhibits significantly increased activity upon SARS-CoV-2 infection in both cell lines.
 Importantly, RELA is known to be crucial for inhibiting the replication of RNA viruses [@Wang2010-ow].

 ## SARS-CoV-2 RNA contains binding sites for human proteins